 ‘Highly readable and thought provoking.’Anne Urbancic, Quaderni d'italianistica

 ‘Migration Italy is a ground-breaking work that surveys, documents, and theorizes the literary and cinematic production of migrants writing and working in Italy.
 Graziella Parati’s knowledge of this production is encyclopedic, and her command of the Italian debates about immigration is capillary in its precision.’Barbara Spackman, Department of Italian Studies and Department of Comparative Literature, University of California, Berkeley

-- Howard R. Marrara Prize - Modern Language Association
+- Winner - Howard R. Marrara Prize - Modern Language Association